 A great place to start if you are looking for financial help is your local Community Action Agency.
 Nearly every community in the U.S. has a Community Action Agency.
 These are non-profit organizations which receive state and federal funding.
 They administer many assistance programs for low-income residents, including rental assistance, energy assistance, food and nutrition programs, case management, education and literacy programs, and emergency assistance.
 Your local Community Action Agency will be able to connect you with various programs and sources of financial assistance that are available in your area.
-Click here and then select your location to find the agency closest to you.

 Please keep in mind that funding is often limited for assistance programs through Community Action Agencies.
 If possible, apply as early as possible for assistance (such as winter energy programs).